 National Water Quality Initiative in Rhode Island

-Applications are accepted on a continuous basis throughout the year although the ranking deadline for the FY 2015 funding will be released soon.
+Applications are accepted on a continuous basis throughout the year.
+The ranking deadline for Fiscal Year (FY) 2016 funding is Friday, February 12, 2016.

 The National Water Quality Initiative will work in priority watersheds to help farmers, ranchers and forest landowners improve water quality and aquatic habitats in impaired streams.